dreamph/sio/README.md

 sio
 ===

 `sio` is a Go library for efficient, stream-based file processing with predictable memory usage.
-It provides disk-backed sessions, in-memory options, and a unified interface for files, bytes, URLs, and multipart uploads.
+It provides disk-backed sessions, in-memory options, and a unified interface for files, bytes, URLs, multipart uploads, and generic io.Reader streams.

 Contents
 --------